eo-tools/eozilla/procodile/README.md

 - to query and execute the workflow entry points via a Python API and CLI using YAML and JSON formats based on the interfaces and models defined by OGC API - Processes.
-- to herewith expose your workflows to appligator.
+- to herewith expose your workflows to  _Eozilla Appligator_.